arfai1213/AWS-SOA-C02/README.md

 - **collectd** is the protocol for CloudWatch agents on Linux servers only

 ### CloudWatch Alarms
-- clarm to monitor any CloudWatch metric
+- to monitor any CloudWatch metric
 - set approriate thresholds to trigger the alarms and related actions
 - To test CloudWatch Alarm:
     - use `SetAlarmState` to set the state of an alarm for testing goals